guanzhou-zhao/git-workflow/README.md

 2. Work on `feature` branch, and make commits.
 3. Whilst there are new commits created on `master`
 4. Use `git rebase` on `feature` branch, instead of merging `feature` with master and create redundant merge branch.
+5. `git rebase --interactive <base>` Interactive mode lets clean up history by removing, splitting, and altering an existing series of commits.